 - Start looking 12 to 18 months before your residency program ends.

-- Don’t be locked into a specific location, explore where the best opportunity is.
+- Don’t be locked into a specific location, explore what makes your the best opportunity.

 - Prepare for your interview and use your on-site interview to evaluate the facility and community.